top of page

 More on our selectors:

-Daniella Rose King is a British-Barbadian curator, writer, and lecturer based in London.
+Daniella Rose King is a British curator, writer, and lecturer based in London.
 She is Lead Curator of the new Collections Gallery at Wellcome Collection and was previously Adjunct Curator for Caribbean Diasporic Art at Tate.
 Her most recent project, Sargasso Sea, was staged at the ICA Philadelphia in 2024 and her writing appears in many exhibition catalogues as well as in monographs on artists such as Simone Leigh, Firelei Báez, and John Lyons.